carapace-finance/website/docs/protocol-mechanics/protection_buyers.md

 ### Other Risks

 Smart contract failure and Fraud are some of the other risks faced by a buyer.
-These risks and mitigants are covered in detail in the [Protocol Mechanics: Seller Hub](https://www.carapace.finance/docs/protocol-mechanics/seller-hub).
+These risks and mitigants are covered in detail in the [Protocol Mechanics: Protection Sellers](https://www.carapace.finance/docs/protocol-mechanics/protection_sellers).

 ## Buyer Qualifications